-Third, the global approach is able to reduce energy consumption by up to 13% for the BY problem.
+Third, the global approach is able to reduce energy consumption by up to 6.1% for the BY problem.
 See Figures 7, 8, and 9 for comparisons between different schemes in terms of performance, energy saving, and energy delay product (EDP).
 The CPUSPEED daemon, however, reduces performance by 14% and increases energy consumption by 7% for the BY problem.
 The energy savings achieved by the global approach are again due to the imbalance in function evaluation tasks.
 In the BY parameter estimation computation, the communication pattern is relatively unpredictable and complicated and takes much longer than in the artificial problems.
 Whenever there is synchronization among different processes in the program, some nodes are idle while waiting for the slowest one.
 Overall idle time is much longer for problem BY than for the artificial problems.
 Hand crafted code based on the knowledge of the code and real time workload intelligently locates spots for potential energy savings, but a system tool lacking an overall picture of the whole application only attempts to save energy for the local process being monitored.
 This local behavior may be beneficial to the local process, but it certainly has a harmful effect on the BY application overall.
+For example, CPUSPEED does workload characterization for each time interval in order to predict the workload and select the frequency level for the next time interval.
+The results indicate that either the prediction is inaccurate or the frequency selection is inappropriate for the global optimization problem investigated in this paper.